probablyalexzhu/probablyalexzhu.github.io/content/blog/tips-first-term-waterloo/index.md

 Cut low-value distractions from your life and replace them with high-priority activities.
 {{< /alert >}}

 Instead, it’s better to **replace** bad habits with things that give you more bang for your buck.
-Instead of looking forward to scrolling social media, look forward to your next intramural, club meeting, or friend hangout.
+Instead of looking forward to scrolling social media, look forward to your next study session (the actual act of studying, not a reward you get for studying), intramural, or friend hangout.
 Enjoy life to its max!

 You can learn more on this perspective from YouTuber Sisyphus 55's video:
 {{< youtube "tkocE0QYnpk" >}}